petk/php-build-system/docs/cmake/differences.md

 * HP-UX platform is not supported in CMake-based build system anymore.

+* On Windows, there is also `main/build-defs.h` header added and included in the `main/config.w32.h` to be synced with \*nix configuration.

 ## Bugs fixed

 * Building inside folder with spaces.